 The California Capital Access Program (CalCAP) encourages banks and other financial institutions to make loans to small businesses.
 CalCAP is administered by the California Pollution Control Financing Authority.

 CalCAP is a loan loss reserve program which may provide up to 100% coverage on certain loan defaults.
 By participating in CalCAP, lenders have available to them a proven credit enhancement to meet the financing needs of California's small businesses.

 Eligible Uses of Loan Proceeds

-The maximum loan amount is $5 million (maximum of $2.5 million enrolled over a 3 year period), and can be enrolled for up to ten years.
+The maximum loan amount is $5 million (maximum of $2.5 million enrolled over a 3 year period), and can be enrolled for up to five years.
 The maximum interest rate a lender may charge on any single loan is 20% annual percentage rate (APR).
-Lenders set the terms and conditions of the loans and decide which loans to enroll into the CalCAP/ARB Program.
-CalCAP, in conjunction with ARB, the Independent Contributor, contributes up to 14% of the principal balance enrolled to a loss reserve account.
+Lenders set the terms and conditions of the loans and decide which loans to enroll into the CalCAP/CARB Program.
+CalCAP, in conjunction with CARB, the Independent Contributor, contributes up to 14% of the principal balance enrolled to a loss reserve account.

 Loans or Terminal Rental Adjustment Clause (TRAC) leases can be short or long-term, have fixed or variable rates, be secured or unsecured, and bear any type of amortization schedule.

 For lenders newly enrolled in the program and existing lenders that have not yet reached $500,000 in total contributions under the program, the contribution rate is 14%.
 After a lender receives $500,000 and until the lender receives $1,500,000 in contributions, the contribution rate will be reduced to 7% of the enrolled amount.
 For all subsequent enrollments or portions thereof the contribution rate will be 4% of the enrolled amount.